International Students: Prepare to Study in the U.S. With This College Checklist

 4. Reserve and Pay for Housing

-Whether you want to live in an on-campus dorm or an off-campus house or apartment, it's important to find housing as soon as possible.
-Before you arrive, reserve your room and pay for it.
+Whether you want to live in an on-campus dorm or an off-campus house or apartment, finding housing as soon as possible is important.
+Before you arrive, reserve your room on campus or use your school's resources to find off-campus options.

-If you want a roommate, take time searching for a roommate who meshes well with your personality and overall lifestyle.
+If you want a roommate, take time searching for one who meshes well with your personality and overall lifestyle.
 You can use social media, email, and video chat to get to know a prospective roommate before agreeing to live with them.

 What Should You Bring From Your Home Country?